-Funeral grant: A lump sum equal to 15 days of the deceased's earnings used for calculating the disability pension.
+Funeral grant: A lump sum is paid equal to 15 days of the deceased's earnings used to calculate the disability pension.

-Benefit adjustment: Pensions are adjusted according to the changes in the legal minimum wage.
+Benefit adjustment: Benefits are adjusted according to the changes in the legal minimum wage.

-Ministry of Public Administration, Labor, and Employment provides general supervision.
+Ministry of Public Administration and Labor provides general supervision.